dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/how-to-display-print-dialog.md

 ## Examples

 The <xref:System.Windows.Controls.PrintDialog> class provides a single control for print configuration and XPS job submission.
 The control is easy to use and can be instantiated by using XAML markup or code.
-These examples create and display a `PrintDialog` instance by using code.
+These examples create and display a `PrintDialog` instance using code.

 ### Print the whole document

-This example prints all pages of an XPS document.
+Here's how to print all pages of an XPS document.

 :::code language="csharp" source="./snippets/how-to-display-print-dialog/csharp/MainWindow.xaml.cs" id="SampleCode1":::
 :::code language="vb" source="./snippets/how-to-display-print-dialog/vb/MainWindow.xaml.vb" id="SampleCode1":::